 Globally, influenza detections have increased in recent weeks, albeit at levels lower than expected for this time of the year.
-In the European region, influenza activity is at low levels, with both influenza A and B detections reported, predominantly influenza A(H3).
-Croatia and Kyrgyzstan have experienced early influenza activity related to influenza A(H3) virus circulation.
+In the European region, influenza activity is at low levels, only influenza A viruses were detected, predominantly influenza A(H3).
+Uzbekistan reported medium intensity activity.
 Circulation of influenza viruses across Europe is anticipated in the coming weeks/months.
 WHO are advising countries to remain vigilant for the likelihood of influenza circulating and to be prepared for co-circulation of SARS-CoV-2 and influenza.
 See ECDC and WHO influenza surveillance reports for further information.

-• Further information on influenza is available on the following websites:
+Further information on influenza is available on the following websites: